GravesWL29/Milestone-Project/README.md

    // 'These are the first 5 prime numbers.', //   2, 3, 5, 7, 11
    // '2 to the 8th power' //  256
    //'Thinking of number between 1-10'//
- // Disney/Pixar
-   // 'Even miracles take a little time.', // Fairy Godmother from Cinderella?
-   // 'Ohana means family.
-Family means no one gets left behind.', //  Lilo from Lilo and Stitch?
-   // 'You\'re braver than you believe, and stronger than you seem, and smarter than you think.', //  Winnie the Pooh?
-   // 'The problem is not the problem.
-The problem is your attitude about the problem.', //  is Jack Sparrow from Pirates of the Caribbean?
 // Animals
     //'Which is the world’s largest lizard?', // Komodo Dragon
     // 'What is the collective term for a group of geese?', // a Gaggle